Spring fed creek a natural wonder

 On a hot and humid summer’s day the creek takes on an ethereal feel as a fog layer hangs suspended in the air when the cool water meets the hot air.

 The northern portions of the creek are difficult with many logjams and shallow water.
 Most paddlers opt to put in at the Econfina Livery as the livery offers the option of pick up and return at the take out at SR 388 bridge.
 They also have kayaks and canoes available for rent.

 The Econfina Creek is largely preserved and managed by the Northwest Florida Water Management District, and part of the much larger 41,000 acre Econfina Creek Water Management Recreation Area.
 The Recreation Area offers camping, hiking along the Florida Scenic Trail, boating, fishing and equestrian trails along with campsites and recreational parks.

 • Econfina Canoe Livery – One mile north of SR 20 on Strickland Road.
 Eight miles east of Hwy.
 77, offers both canoes and kayaks for rent along with a shuttle back to your vehicle after your paddle.
 Call 850-722-9032 for more information.
+Please note that the livery offers launching of private vessels only on weekdays for $5.00.
 Click here for map